tolgahantolu/tolgahantolu/README.md

 ## Hi there, nice to see you 👋
 Hi, I'm Tolgahan.
-Jr. Javascript Developer
+I'm Jr. Javascript Developer

 - 🔭 My main goal is to become a Full-stack Javascript developer
 - 🔥 My superpower is Javascript (NextJS & NodeJS)